 SCIE3360 Methods of Teaching Science and Mathematics (Also MATH3360) 3 s.h.

 A study of the objectives, methods, techniques, materials, and activities related to teaching science and mathematics in the secondary schools.
-Prerequisite: 20 hours in science or mathematics.
+Prerequisite: 20 hours in science or mathematics and Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Goal 1A

 SCIE3900 Advanced Topics in Science 3 s.h.